Nanjing Sanmin metro station

 Nanjing Sanmin (南京三民 (Nánjīng Sānmín)) is a metro station in Taipei, Taiwan served by Taipei Metro.
-It is a station on Songshan–Xindian line.
+It is a station on the Songshan–Xindian line.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath Nanjing East Rd. at its intersection with Sanmin Rd.
 It opened in November 2014 with the opening of the Songshan Line.

 Construction

 Excavation depth for this station is around 20 m.
 It is 235 m in length and 27 m wide.
 It has four exits, two vent shafts, and two accessibility elevators.

-Public Art
+Public art

 The theme for this station is "Gate of the City".
 The station represents the intersection of four developing regions of the city, all at different stages.
 Each exit has a gate leading to a different corner of the city.
 The entrance is a "Porch of Community".